 When most people think of Ibiza they imagine crazy clubs and night life, fancy beach clubs, luxury yachts, stunning beaches and mesmerising sunsets.

-This is all true but I’d heard there was a quieter, more spiritual, hippie side to the party island.
-So I hopped on a cheap flight to go and find the other side of Ibiza and to see if it was possible to enjoy Ibiza on a budget.
+I’d already done a hedonist clubbing trip but this time I wanted to see Ibiza’s hippie side.
+So I hopped on a cheap flight to go and find the other side of Ibiza and to see if it was possible to enjoy Ibiza on a budget!

 Pin Me 🙂